mediroozmeh/FPGA_BitonicSorting/README.md

-## High Level Synthesis of Bitonic Sorting algorithm  :
+## High Level Synthesis of Bitonic Sorting Algorithm  :

 In this experiment OpenCL description of bitonic sorting algorithm is used as a source code to be synthesized by SDAccel targeting xilinx FPGAs.
 However, same source code is run on GPU as a competitive platform of FPGA but the main goal of this experiment is to go through and complete FPGA design flow using SDAccel and explore its capabilities.

-### Brief Analysis of Bitonic Sorting algorithm:
+### Brief Analysis of Bitonic Sorting Algorithm:

 Sorting a list of input numbers is one of the most fundamental problems in the field of computer science in general and high-throughput database applications in particular.
 Among various version of sorting algorithms, bitonic sorting is one of the fastest sorting networks.
 A sorting network is a special type of sorting algorithm, where the sequence of comparisons are not dada-dependent which makes it suitable for hardware implementation.
 This sorting network consists of D(N) comparators (which N is the number of inputs)  , a comparator is a building block of sorting network and it sorts a pair of values presents on inputs.